kkaminsk/InstallWinget-V2/README.md

 - Unattended installation through NonInteractive mode
 - Eases system administrator workflows for bootstrapping package management capabilities
 - Enterprise environments requiring consistent Winget deployment across multiple systems

+## Dependency Update: App Installer uses WinUI 3

+- Starting with WinGet 1.12.350, App Installer moved from WinUI 2 to WinUI 3.
+- This change replaces the WinUI 2 dependency with the Windows App Runtime 1.8+.
+- This script relies on `Repair-WinGetPackageManager` to pull the correct components and includes a verification step that enforces Windows App Runtime 1.8+ presence.

 ## Parameters